Response and Guidelines for Campus Safety

-- If in a gym or theater area and the gunmen or hostage taker/s are not present, move to and out the external exits and move toward any police unit.
-Again keeping your hands on your head.
+- If in a gym or theater area and the gunmen or hostage taker(s) is not present, exit as soon as possible and move toward any police unit.
+Again, keep your hands on your head.
 Do what the police tell you!

 Trapped with the Gunmen

 - If you are trapped with the gunmen, don’t do anything to provoke them.
 If they are not shooting, do what they say and don’t move suddenly.
-Only you can draw the line on what you will or will not do to preserver your life or the lives of others.
+Only you can draw the line on what you will or will not do to preserve your life and/or the lives of others.

-- If they do start shooting people, you need to make a choice, (at this point it is your choice) stay still and hope they don’t shoot you, run for an exit while zigzagging, or even attack the shooter.
+- If shooting begins, you need to make a choice.
+At this point it is your choice: stay still and hope they don’t shoot you, run for an exit while zigzagging, or even attack the shooter.
 This is very dangerous, but certainly no more than doing nothing and dying in place.
 A moving target is much harder to hit than a stationary one and the last thing that the shooter will expect is to be attacked by and unarmed person.
 Any option chosen may still result in a negative consequence.

 - Again this is not a recommendation to attack the shooter but rather a choice to fight when there is only one other option.

 Stay alert and look for appropriate cover locations.
-Brick walls, large trees, retaining walls, parked vehicles and another object which may stop firearm ammunition penetration, may be utilized as cover.
+Brick walls, large trees, retaining walls, parked vehicles and other objects that may stop firearm ammunition penetration may be utilized as cover.